 The Land Use Bylaw (LUB) currently zones a portion of the subject area with the Highway 15 Vicinity Overlay.
 The Overlay allows uses in addition to the underlying zoning, subject to a Risk Assessment.
-To ensure conformance between the JRNI-ASP and the LUB, the Overlay boundaries within the LUB will require amendment through the LUB 2015 Refresh (provided surplus funding is available).
+To ensure conformance between the JRNI-ASP and the LUB, the Overlay boundaries within the LUB will require amendment through the LUB 2015.